 Coleman earned a B.S. in Secondary Education from LCU in 1985.
 He was hired as an assistant baseball and football coach at Coronado High School in Lubbock in 1986, where he remained until 1990.
 Coleman, who was inducted into the LCU Hall of Honor in 1996, married the former Lisa Everett in 1982.

 They have two adult sons, Chad and Brad, both of whom played for their father at HSU.
-Chad is a coach in Wichita Falls and Brad is an assistant coach at crosstown rival McMurry.
+Chad is a coach at Abilene Cooper and Brad is an assistant coach at crosstown rival McMurry.
 They also have a grandson, Tucker.